github/ossar-action/README.md

     sarif_file: ${{ steps.ossar.outputs.sarifFile }}
 ```

 **Note:** The [Microsoft Security Code Analysis CLI](https://aka.ms/mscadocs) is built with dotnet v3.1.201.
-A version greater than or equal to v3.1.201 of dotnet must be installed on the agent in order to run this action.
-Remote agents already have a compatible version of dotnet installed.
-To ensure a compatible version of dotnet is installed on your desktop agent, please configure the [actions/setup-dotnet](https://github.com/actions/setup-dotnet) action.
+A version greater than or equal to v3.1.201 of dotnet must be installed on the runner in order to run this action.
+GitHub hosted runners already have a compatible version of dotnet installed.
+To ensure a compatible version of dotnet is installed on a self-hosted runner, please configure the [actions/setup-dotnet](https://github.com/actions/setup-dotnet) action.

 ```
 - uses: actions/setup-dotnet@v1